 We also work in conjunction with other lawyers in the firm to ensure that tax considerations are integrated into our clients’ business and transactional projects.
 Our clients include Fortune 500 companies, start-up companies, individuals, and others, enabling us to share with you a wide-ranging breadth and depth of experience.
 K&L Gates’ global reach means that we can efficiently and effectively access experience in international, federal, state, and local taxes.
 We offer: One-Stop Management, National, and International Coverage: K&L Gates has the capacity to efficiently handle multiple U.S. and international tax issues, with a single local contact person capable of managing the K&L Gates team and affiliate law firms as needed.
 Through this approach, K&L Gates can ensure a client’s internal legal requirements are uniformly applied while offering unlimited capacity and efficiency in handling multiple transactions, and one-stop management for clients.
 Proven Efficiency, Exceptional Client Service: Through our extensive experience, we are able to provide added value to large and small clients involved in all types of tax matters.
 Our tax practice is service-oriented, and we give virtually every matter partner-level attention.
 K&L Gates tax lawyers consistently monitor legislative developments and advise clients with respect to the potential impact of pending legislation on their businesses and personal finances.
 We also routinely realize significant cost efficiencies for our clients by handling all of their tax needs–and implementing creative solutions to help meet their business objectives.
 Local Service, Global Reach: In the United States, K&L Gates has the capability to provide tax counsel in virtually every state and the District of Columbia.
 We maintain local counsel relationships in those few states in which K&L Gates lawyers are not licensed to practice.
-Through the firm’s eleven office locations in Asia and Australia, we have successfully partnered with clients to expand their businesses.
-Also, in the UK, Europe, and Middle East, where the firm maintains eleven offices.
+Also, in the firm’s eleven office locations in the Asia Pacific region and our 10 offices throughout Europe and the Middle East, we have successfully partnered with clients to expand their businesses.

 The firm’s tax lawyers advise U.S, U.K., and internationally based clients on a variety of tax and business matters, including the planning, negotiation, and implementation of mergers, acquisitions and dispositions, spin-offs, public and private offerings, leveraged buyouts, joint ventures, reconstructions and demergers in the U.K., recapitalizations and restructurings, and choice of entity.